Skip to content

 JC Quorum Court Celebrates Completion Of Projects

-by Janice Penix The Johnson County Quorum Court celebrated the completion of two capital projects during its monthly meeting Thursday, June 11.
+QUORUM COURT COVERAGE – SUBSCRIBER EXCLUSIVE by Janice Penix The Johnson County Quorum Court celebrated the completion of two capital projects during its monthly meeting Thursday, June 11.
 The renovation and expansion of the Johnson County District Court was completed last month, with the courtroom subsequently moving back to Porter Industrial Road.
-Court staff offices have also been relocated from a…
+Court staff offices…

 Read More